spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/cart-feature-walkthrough/calculation-3-0.md

 ### Calculated Discount Transfer

-Each item which can have discounts applied have `calculatedDiscounts` property added which holds collection of discounts for each discount type.
+Each item which can have discounts applied have `calculatedDiscounts` property added which holds the collection of discounts for each discount type.

 | FIELD | DESCRIPTION |
 | --- | --- |